Jumping-Beaver/HTML_Inspector/README.md

 we need to use the value `false` and implement union type hints and a respective check for the `get_*` methods to enable a concise syntax.
 Without iterators, we can use the value `-1` and pass it to the C functions without further checks.

-## How is the fast performance achieved?

-- Conceptually: Only two contiguous memory blocks store the parsed document: a list of nodes and a list of attributes.
-Other parsers make thousands of memory allocations to build a tree data structure.

-- Conceptually: Data queries use lazy evaluation for the iteration over nodes and for the decoding of HTML entities to UTF-8.

-- Most essential implementation detail: The parser maintains a stack of unclosed tags to match them quickly.
-Looping backwards through the whole node list to find them is very slow.

-- The named HTML entities are indexed by their first character.

 ## What makes HTML difficult to parse?